ElvinYU715/textToSQL/README.md

 ## description

-An agent can help you to operator database by using tools which you defined that can convert human language to MySQL.
+An agent can help you to operate database by using tools which you defined that can convert human language to MySQL.